on Mar 06 by kitsumeda

 The music is great, and does an amazing job in setting the right mood.
 The game has a varied soundtrack and most of the songs are pretty emotional.
 Hearing them again after you complete the game can give you a pretty nostalgic feeling.
 Unfortunately some of the tunes do get repetitive, but that is to expect after player the game for over 30 hours.

 Being an 18+ title the game does contain nudity and sex scenes.
 But as far as the sex scenes go, they would probably have to be one of the worst sex scenes in a visual novel I have seen to date.
 The main issue isn’t the quality of the scenes but the way they happen.
 After 15 hours with a character, not even getting as much as a kiss, in the final 3 minutes, they kiss, have sex and you see the ending.
-It really feels rushed out of place and definitely detrimental to the whole plot.
+It really feels rushed out of place and definitely is detrimental to the whole plot.
 As for the nudity, there are really only around two to three nude scenes in the entire game.
 So if you are planning to buy the game don’t worry if it’s an all age version, because you won’t miss out on anything.

 Completing Muv-Luv Extra is important in order to get immersed in the plot of Unlimited and Alternative.
 Almost everyone you met will reappear in the sequels so it’s a plus knowing as much as you can before you dive in to the next game.
-As a part of the Muv-Luv series I can understand why this specific part is heavily criticized, the plot is nonexistent, some of the characters might appear way to stereotypical and sex scenes are pointless, but by itself Muv-Luv is a great comedy with interesting character and high production values.
+As a part of the Muv-Luv series I can understand why this specific installment is heavily criticized, the plot is nonexistent, some of the characters might appear way to stereotypical and the sex scenes are pointless, but by itself Muv-Luv is a great comedy with interesting characters and high production values.